 Don’t even think about leaving New Orleans without seeing…

-So you know you’re going to see the Garden District from the St. Charles Streetcar, alligators on a swamp tour and some live jazz on Frenchmen Street.
+When Covid-19 ends, we'll be celebrating big time in New Orleans and you're going to want to be a part of it.
+When that time comes, you know you’re going to see the Garden District from the St. Charles Streetcar, alligators on a swamp tour and some live jazz on Frenchmen Street.
 You’ll no doubt take a stroll down Bourbon, eat beignets on Decatur, and watch street musicians on Royal.
 But what about the little stuff?
-Here’s a short checklist of 5 things you won’t want to miss, and, since you’re staying in the Vieux Carré at one of the hotels from the French Quarter Collection, it won’t be hard to fit all into your schedule.
-Check out this list and, if you haven’t made your hotel reservations yet, book now.
+Here’s a short checklist of 5 things you won’t want to miss, and, since you’ll be staying in the Vieux Carré at one of the hotels from the French Quarter Collection, it won’t be hard to fit all into your schedule.
+Check out this list:

 The inside of St. Louis Cathedral